-Model numbers give the unit's application, block model, aspiration, and RPM:
+Model numbers are based on the unit's application, block model, aspiration, and RPM:

 Serial Numbers

 Figure 1: Generator set serial number plate.

 Your set has three serial numbers: 1 an engine number stamped on a plate attached to the valve cover, 2 a generator end serial number, and 3 a generator set serial number.